zieka/router/examples/nodejs/README.md

 ## Environment setup

-⚠️ Make sure your submodules are up to date if you want to experiment around the local examples ⚠️
+⚠️ Make sure your submodules are up to date if you want to experiment around the local examples!

 ```sh
 $ git submodule update --init --recursive